Miszamm/ms-ktm/README.md

 photos = UploadSet('photos', FILES)
 configure_uploads(app, (photos))
 After fixing error with naming i still couldn't upload images.
-After additional research, I did find out that In most cases, the default works very well, so it’s not necessary to specify an enctype.
+After additional research, I did find out that in most cases, the default works very well, so it’s not necessary to specify an enctype.
 The one exception is any form where you invite file uploads.
 In this case, you must specify the multipart/form-data value for the enctype attribute for efficient and effective file transmission. enctype="multipart/form-data was not set up, but multipart/form-data is necessary if your users are required to upload a file through the form.
-Problem fixed, no further issues with image upload.
+Problem fixed.
+Another issue was leaving the image field of the create advert form blank, results in an error.
+Additional validation to the form was added which solve the problem.

 Add_post/Edit_post:

 - Structure and Implementation
 Structure of the add_post and edit_post modal is almost identical.
-Bootstrap modal contains select form which allow user to choose category of the bike, and other fields necessary to gather important data about ithem and seller.
+Bootstrap modal contains select form, which allow user to choose category of the bike, and other fields necessary to gather important data about ithem and seller.
 The cancel and edit button are functional and update or pass information to database, and they are placed in the bottom of the modal form.
-In therms of further implementation the form will allow user to upload multiply pictures, and also comunication with seller wia messenger or email.
+In therms of further implementation the form will allow user to upload multiply images, and also comunication with seller wia messenger or email.

 - Testing/Result
 During the testing process of the add_post/delete_post another major issues appear other than the issues mentioned above(enctype="multipart/form-data">) and few typos.
 Uploading images is rather straight forward, and it is simplefied but leaving the image placeholder empty was causing and error.
-Additional if statement was necessary.
+Additional if statement was implemented.
 Add, Edit, Cancel, Delete buttons are functional, and redirect user to the Adverts page.
 Modal form pass data to database as requested.

 Add Category/Edit Category page:

 - Structure and Implementation
-ADD and Edit category page is only availabe to Admin, and allow admin to create update or delete categories.
-Each category of the motorbike is display on different card for clarity, to avoid any confusion.
+ADD and Edit category page is only availabe to admin, and allow to create update or delete categories.
+Each category of the motorbike is displayed on different card for clarity, to avoid any confusion.
 Each card contains two buttons to edit and delete category, additional button is placed above the cards and below page heading.

 - Testing/Result